Chemotherapy; my top lifestyle and self care tips for staying physically strong and nurturing your mental well being throughout.

 Cooling eye masks.

-Chemotherapy and the supportive dose of steroids they administer with it, can cause unwelcome headaches and intense hot flushes.
+Chemotherapy and the supportive dose of steroids they administer with it, can cause unwelcome headaches and intense hot flushes, as well as watery eyes.
 A cooling eye mask is blissfully soothing.
 I’d always take one from the fridge after each chemo session before going to lie down.

 Plus they make you look like a superhero, which really you are.